sedaatalay/Automatic-Deploying-with-Jenkins-on-an-AWS-EC2-Instance-Includes-GitHub-Docker-Git-/README.md

 - Open-source
 - Easy distribution

-It is evident from the above points that Jenkins has a very high demand globally.
-Before we dive into Jenkins it is important to know what is Continuous Integration and why it was introduced.

 ## Before the practical side, there are some important terms need to know.

 ## Jenkins Job